 The first two scenarios are simple to do with Facebook’s native post boosting tool, but the last three will require a third party tool, like Revealbot.

-In the following section, I’ll show you how to boost your best Facebook posts automatically using Revealbot.
+In the following section, I’ll show you how to automatically boost Facebook posts with Revealbot.

 How do I boost Facebook posts automatically?